 “My grandfather died of AIDS.
 I’ve seen many people die of AIDS but that was the one that hit me the closest.
 I was 17 at the time and I was very sheltered at that stage of my life,” she says.
 “I didn’t see, thankfully, a whole lot of loss in my life but when I saw him die I saw the lack of awareness and knowledge of the virus that was existing in my community,” Love said.

 “What I’ve experienced first-hand is how AIDS shines a light on how we love.
-Whether that be how we react when we know somebody has been diagnosed with AIDS or how the people who are infected with AIDS forgive themselves.
-There’s a lot of shame, unfortunately, associated with that disease and there shouldn’t be.”
+There’s been a lot of shame, unfortunately, associated with the disease and there shouldn’t be.”

 She recalls that 10 days after he died, her grandfather came to her in a dream and put his arm around her, as they walked to the end of the block where she grew up.